laineus/phavuer/README.md

 ![Phavuer](logo.png)
 ![ScreenShot](ss.png)

-Phavuer is reactive template engine based on [Vue 3](https://github.com/vuejs/vue-next) for [Phaser 3](https://github.com/photonstorm/phaser).
+Phavuer is wrapper library for [Phaser 3](https://github.com/photonstorm/phaser) with [Vue 3](https://github.com/vuejs/vue-next).
-It makes building components easier.
+It makes able to develop games in declarative programming.

 - [Phavuer vs Phaser's plane API](https://codepen.io/laineus/pen/pobgxdE?editors=0010) - Source code of an example UI that written in both of them.
 - [Phavuer Example Shooter](https://github.com/laineus/phavuer-example) - Source code of simple shooter that written in Phavuer (You can play it.)